 Here we have to map the vertical circle position to the byte format from the previous section.

-This means that we have to map the bottom position as 0 and then rising up to 255 at the top.
+This means that we have to map the bottom position as 0 and then rise up to 255 at the top.

 Now we can send the command to Arduino using the methods we developed in the last tutorial: